topher6345/Csound-Interval-Game/ReadME.txt

-Written by Sime Heshkovich and Christopher Saunders
+Written by Sime Hershkovich and Christopher Saunders

 Csound MUST be installed in usr/local/bin for this program to generate sound.